 5. Mobile compatibility

-Nobody enjoys reviewing detailed contracts on their smartphone, and it’s even worse when your redlining software isn’t even optimized for mobile devices.
+Nobody enjoys reviewing detailed contracts on their smartphone, and it’s even worse when your redlining software isn’t optimized for mobile devices.

 Not all redlining software functions across multiple platforms, making sharing documents for redlining between desktop computers and devices like tablets fairly hit-or-miss.